wpswings/pdf-generator-for-wp/readme.md

 * Convert all the posts, pages, blogs, and products into PDF files.
 * Now update PDF icon visibility based on user roles.
+* Export posts, products, and pages into PDF format in bulk with the default PDF template.
+* Add footer customizations for post name, post date, and author name.
+* Display more than one images in a row.
+* Display more than one meta fields in a row as per requirement.
 * Display icon to both guest users and registered users.
 * Allow direct download of pdf files or send them to users’ email addresses.
 * Get a Shortcode to add the PDF icon anywhere on the page.